0.0 Executive Summary

 Risk: Privilege Escalation

-Attackers can exploit the kernel or drivers to gain full system control.
+Attackers can exploit the kernel or drivers to gain complete system control.

 Mitigation: Keep the OS and drivers updated.
 Enable Secure Boot.